SecularSolstice/SecularSolstice.github.io/speeches/One_Song_Many_Tyrants.md

-# Lever: One Song, Many Tyrants
+# One Song, Many Tyrants
 ## By Daniel Speyer

 The song we just sang is older than you might think.
 There are hints